Proof of Trust is a consensus mechanism where users “stake” the trust they’ve earned in a network in order to verify cryptocurrency transactions.

 COTI (Currency of the Internet) is a system where Proof of Trust is employed.

 Users earn trust via a structure called TrustChain.
 In this specialized application of a blockchain, trust flows from transaction to transaction according to the value a node exercizes in the ecosystem according to the following illustration :

-Should a user attempt to defraud X amount of COTI Coins in the system, they would lose an equivalent amount of trust in permanent manner.
-The fraud would be registered on the blockchain permanently.
+Should a user attempt to defraud X amount of COTI Coins in the system, they would lose an equivalent amount of trust in a permanent fashion.

 When trust were lost by attempting to defraud the system, the equivalent amount of COTI Coin would be converted from the lost trust, and the defrauded victim would be reimbursed.